Dikshant20011891/Dikshant20011891/README.md

 ## I'm a Student, Programmer, Developer, and Gamer!!

 - 🌱 I’m currently learning everything 🤣
-- 👀 I’m interested in learning new technologies and tring out new and amazing stuffs
+- 👀 I’m interested in learning about new technologies and tring out new and amazing stuffs
 - 🥅 2022 Goals: Learn more about web 3
 - 📫 How to reach me: dikshantjoshi20011891@gmail.com
 - ⚡ Fun fact: I love listening to music